oxodao/datalake/README.md

 # Datalake

-The goal of this app is to process all RGPD stuff you can get and have neat dashboards helping you to understand them !
+The goal of this app is to process all GDPR stuff you can get and have neat dashboards helping you to understand them !

 ## Setup